Alloy Artifacts

 The C-series tools can be recognized by the open-style ratchet with a knurled handle and by the distinctive angled knurling around the base of the sockets.
 Currently examples are known in the 9/32-, 3/8-, and 1/2-drive sizes.

 We've called this the C-series line because of an unusual feature: the tools were marked with a model number with a "C" prefix!
-Although this may not seem highly significant, consider that it wasn't until the late 1960s or early 1970s that Craftsman hand tools were universally marked with model numbers.
+Although this may not seem especially significant, consider that it wasn't until around 1970 that Craftsman hand tools were universally marked with model numbers.

 The C-series tools were still being offered in the 1935 Sears catalog, but must have been phased out soon after this, as the more familiar "BE" and H-Circle models became the standard socket and drive tool line.